eimearbutler7/Sem-1-Python-Project/README.md

 ## Data Investigation
-In order to use Pyhthon to further examine Fisher's Iris Dataset, I used the code detailed in the "Fisher_Iris_Script.py" <sup>5</sup> file within this repository to examine the following values for each atribute:
+In order to use Python to further examine Fisher's Iris Dataset, I used the code detailed in the "Fisher_Iris_Script.py" <sup>5</sup> file within this repository to examine the following values for each atribute:

 - mean, the average value
 - median, the lowest value